lvgl/lvgl/docs/details/main-components/draw.rst

 Draw Units
 ----------

-A "Draw Unit" is any "logic entity" that can generate the output required by a :ref:`Draw Task <draw tasks>`.
+A "Draw Unit" (based on :cpp:type:`lv_draw_unit_t`) is any "logic entity" that can generate the output required by a :ref:`Draw Task <draw tasks>`.
 This can be a CPU core, a GPU, a new rendering library for certain (or all) Draw Tasks, or anything that can accomplish drawing.

 During LVGL's initialization (:cpp:func:`lv_init`), a list of Draw Units is created.
 If :c:macro:`LV_USE_DRAW_SW` is set to ``1`` in ``lv_conf.h`` (it is by default), the